AndresRicardoTorres/IPMPAIS/README.md

 =======

 IPMPAIS
-Optimization of the weights factors for an university admission
+Optimization of the weights factors for an university admission.